red/web-red/content/en/about/_index.md

     heading: "Lean, Nimble, Flexible"
     content: |-
-      The entire toolchain, including a full cross compiler and reactive GUI system, fits in a single EXE just over 1MB in size.
-Drop that EXE in a folder, and you're good to go.
-Compile to any platform, from any platform.
-Red doesn't depend on anything beyond your OS, and the same goes for apps you build with it.
+      The entire toolchain, including a full cross compiler and reactive GUI system, is in a single EXE just over 1MB in size.
+Drop that EXE in a folder go.
+Compile to any platform, <i>from</i> any platform.
+Red doesn't depend on anything but your OS; the same goes for what you build.

       Red is also flexible.
 Compile the runtime to be used externally and shared, or called into from other languages.
-Need blazing performance, like C?
-Write directly in Red/System (EXEs as small as 7K).
-Mix and match by using the `routine` keyword in Red to inline Red/System code for performance critical sections.
+Need C speed?
+Write your app in Red/System (EXEs as small as 7K), or inline Red/System code just for performance critical sections.
     image: "/images/lean-nimble.jpg"
     image_position: "right"
     image_shadow: true
   - template: "media-feature"
     heading: "Red Knows You're Human"
     content: |-
-      It uses human-friendly syntax, like 31-Jan-2018 / 16:00+8:00 for dates, which is 1517385600 for those of you wearing an epoch seconds watch.
+      It uses human-friendly syntax, like 31-Jan-2018 / 16:00+8:00 for date/time,
+      which is 1517385600 for those of you wearing an epoch seconds watch.
 What?
       Nobody?
 That's what we thought.
-As programmers, we are so used to the pain most languages inflict on us, that we never even think there could be a better way.
+As programmers, we are so used to the pain most languages inflict on us, that we can't even see there could be a better way.

-      We spend a lot of time on design, not just copying from the past, taking the long view.
+      We spend a lot of time on design, taking a long view.
 Human time is more valuable than machine time.
 You win because Red can be more efficient while also providing a better user experience.

     image: "/images/red-knows.jpg"
     image_position: "left"